valentina1702/datainternship/README.md

 *Since, it would be designed for a nightly job, and also just focusing on the visualization I made, the things that would be changing would be the data itself.
 I will make provisions for new/ updated data to be pulled every day, and run the app based off these updates, and do a build every night, to have most up-to-date information in place.*

 ### **What are some issues you noticed with the data?**
 *One think was it being distributed through two files, the presence of duplicate patient-ids, although they had different information, it would have been better if they could have been integrated all in one row, as this possibly made the merging operation a bit longer, as had to deal with duplicate values post merging.
-The start and end time for encounters was not interpretable, although I agree it might be for de-identification puroposes, but it should have been somewhat interpretable, maybe could have just shifted the years in future.*
+The start and end time for encounters was not interpretable, although I agree it might be for de-identification purposes, but it should have been somewhat interpretable, maybe could have just shifted the years in future.*

 ### **What data do you wish you had?**
 *I wish I had other vital signs, and any other information collected or measured during a particular encounter, as it would have been interesting to visualize some of the vital signs stratified by disease type as well.*